 Eradication efforts of water chestnut, an invasive plant clogging the Mystic River and elsewhere in the watershed, have been ongoing since 2010.
 MyRWA is aggressively combating water chestnuts by partnering with municipalities, local environmental organizations, boat clubs, corporations and community members to hand-pull the plant and obtain funding for a mechanical harvester.
 Because of all the works we are doing the volume of water chestnut in the river has drastically decreased!
 Check out a time-lapse video of volunteers in action.

 THANKS TO THE MANY HELPING HANDS THAT MAKE THIS WORK POSSIBLE!

-- 2016: 835 volunteers attended 22 events, removing nearly 67 tons of plant material from the Mystic River and Arlington Reservoir.
+2016: 835 volunteers attended 22 events, removing nearly 67 tons of plant material from the Mystic River and Arlington Reservoir.

-- 2015: 966 volunteers hand-pulled 94,160 lbs. of water chestnuts across 21 events.
-Program news coverage!
+2015: 966 volunteers hand-pulled 94,160 lbs. of water chestnuts across 21 events.

 2014: 941 volunteers attended 19 events removing 6,603 baskets of water chestnuts, clearing 2.3 miles of the Mystic River.